andrew/ultimate-awesome/README.md

 - [awesome-building-blocks-for-web-apps](https://github.com/componently-com/awesome-building-blocks-for-web-apps) - Standalone features to be integrated into web applications.
 - [awesome-semantickernel](https://github.com/geffzhang/awesome-semantickernel) - Awesome list of tools and projects with the awesome semantic kernel framework.
 - [awesome-grammY](https://github.com/grammyjs/awesome-grammY) - A collection of community projects leveraging the grammY ecosystem.
-- [awesome-python-blogs](https://github.com/mikeyny/awesome-python-blogs) - A curated list of Awesome Python Blogs and Newsletters for Python Developers and Newbies.
 - [awesome-graph-ood](https://github.com/THUMNLab/awesome-graph-ood) - Papers about out-of-distribution generalization on graphs.
 - [awesome-chatgpt-plugins](https://github.com/ai-list/awesome-chatgpt-plugins) - A curated collection of  ChatGPT plugins.
 - [awesome-machine-learning-fluid-mechanics](https://github.com/ikespand/awesome-machine-learning-fluid-mechanics) - Curated list for ML in FM.